-On top of that, it is also essential that the videos you publish immediately after the collaboration are amazing, so that they justify the viewer’s decision to subscribe to your channel.
+Also, make sure the videos you publish immediately after the collaboration are amazing, so they want to subscribe.

 Email a few people who might be worth having on your channel and ask them if they’d be willing to be a guest.

 If they say no, respectfully ask if they’d be willing when your channel has more subscribers.
 See if they can provide you with a ballpark figure that they’d be happy with.

 You don’t want to be rude, but there’s nothing wrong with asking for a potential way to make it happen.

 I know I said you can increase free YouTube subscribers without paid ads—and you definitely can use the strategies above.
 However, it might be worth investing in YouTube Ads once you’ve grown a bit.

 To get the most out of ads, target keywords your videos are created around.